Scientific: Punica granatum

 Landscape Use: Uses of this plant are cultivar dependent ranging from a small deciduous multiple trunk accent tree, garden fruit tree, background screen to dwarf formal hedge.
 Excellent for mesic and oasis designed landscapes and gardens with Spanish to oriental themes.

-Form & Character: Formal, temperate, mesic, showy flowers!
+Form & Character: Formal, temperate, mesic, healthy, showy flowers and fall color!

-Growth Habit: Deciduous shrub to small tree, slow to moderate ranging from 3 to 20'
+Growth Habit: Deciduous, woody, broadleaf perennial shrub to small tree, slow to moderate growth rates depending on cultivated selection ranging from 3- to 30-feet tall with somewhat equal spread.

-Foliage/Texture: Leaves are very glabrous, light green in spring changing to deep green in summer, oblong to lanceolate to 4".
-Also, has stipular leaves, medium texture
+Foliage/Texture: Leaves are glabrous, light green in spring changing to deep green in summer, oblong to lanceolate to 4-inches long.
+Also, has stipular leaves; medium texture.

-Flowers & Fruits: Brilliant waxy flowers with partially fused petals, crinkled, calyx purplish, fruits subglobose, red, 2.5" to 5" in diameter, reddish purple pulp.
+Flowers & Fruits: Brilliant, waxy flowers with partially fused petals, crinkled, calyx purplish, fruits subglobose, red, 2.5 to 5 inches in diameter, reddish purple pulp.

-Seasonal Color: Pomegranite produces a brilliant, festive display of white, apricot, coral, vermillion-red flowers in April to May.
+Seasonal Color: Pomegranate produces a brilliant, festive display of white, apricot, coral, pink or vermillion-red flowers in April to May.
 Also, it displays a fiery yellow to orange fall color in more temperate climates and even some years in Phoenix (this image is from December 2010).

 Watering: Regular watering, though will survive handsomely under drought conditions.